-“It’s taking your whole body or brain and storing it at low temperatures with the idea that eventually you might be able to be revived and restored to health and youth,” says Catherine Baldwin, a scientist with advanced degrees in microbiology who studies cryonics: the study of freezing organisms with the goal of stopping tissues from decomposing, then reviving them in the future.
+“It’s taking your whole body or brain and storing it at low temperatures with the idea that eventually you might be able to be revived and restored to health and youth,” says Catherine Baldwin, a microbiologist.
+Baldwin studies cryonics, or the freezing of organisms with the goal of stopping tissues from decomposing, then reviving them in the future.

-About 200 bodies worldwide have been preserved after death this way since 1967, by companies like Alcor and the Cryonics Institute.
+A few hundred bodies worldwide have been preserved after death this way since 1967 by companies like Alcor and the Cryonics Institute.
 Why so few?
-Well, besides being kind of eerie, unproven scientifically, and not well publicized, it’s expensive.
+Well, besides being kind of creepy, scientifically unproven (so far), and not well publicized, it’s expensive.

-We talked about the price tag, the process, and the popularity with Baldwin, who is general manager of Suspended Animation in Boynton Beach, Fla.
-Her company handles the first step of cryo-preservation: replacing bodily fluids with what’s essentially an “anti-freeze” solution so the tissues can be safely frozen without creating damaging ice crystals.
+We talked about the price tag, the process, and the popularity with Baldwin, who is the CEO of Suspended Animation in Boynton Beach, Florida.
+Her company handles the first step of cryopreservation: replacing bodily fluids with what’s essentially an antifreeze solution so the tissues can be safely frozen without creating damaging ice crystals.

-This is the service offered by Baldwin’s company, Suspended Animation.
-A team of medical professionals is on hand when you’re declared legally dead.
-Their job is act quickly to prevent tissue degeneration after you’re declared legally dead.
+A team of medical professionals is on hand when you’re declared dead.
+Their job is to act quickly to prevent tissue degeneration.

 “They replace all of your body fluids with an organ preservation solution and get you as cold as possible as quickly as possible without freezing you,” Baldwin says.